 All pupils have access to core subjects (Maths, English and Science) and the Foundation subjects (all other subjects).
 We use a topic-based approach to learning, which engages children and helps them to build skills in learning and thinking.

 The method of teaching within the Resource Base is based on the learning being engaging and motivating.
 The children are taught from the Primary National Curriculum, using a differentiated approach adapted to the individual needs.

 In the Resource Base, we also strive to enhance pupil’s social and emotional development through specific PSHE and life skills sessions.
 We incorporate programmes such as Pragmatics and LEGO therapy into daily practice.
-The pupils have the opportunity to attend weekly swimming in Year 5 and 6, and all resource base pupils enjoy a weekly PE session either within their mainstream class or with our visiting ASD trained sports coach from West Bromwich Academy.
+The pupils have the opportunity to attend weekly swimming in Year 5, and all resource base pupils enjoy a weekly PE session either within their mainstream class or with our visiting ASD trained sports coach from West Bromwich Academy.

 Members of the resource base staff are available during the lunch break to support pupils' social interaction during less structured times.